iWinston/typeorm-plus/docs/caching.md

 ```

 It will allow you to granular control your cache,
-for example clear cached results when you insert a new user:
+for example, clear cached results when you insert a new user:

 ```typescript
 await connection.queryResultCache.remove(["users_admins"]);
 ```

-By default, TypeORM uses separate table called `query-result-cache` and stores all queries and results there.
+By default, TypeORM uses a separate table called `query-result-cache` and stores all queries and results there.
 If storing cache in a single database table is not effective for you,
-you can change cache type to "redis" and TypeORM will store all cache records in redis instead.
+you can change the cache type to "redis" and TypeORM will store all cached records in redis instead.
 Example:

 ```typescript